• Skip to main content

 Serving: 1Calories: 255kcalCarbohydrates: 23gProtein: 4gFat: 17gSaturated Fat: 10gPolyunsaturated Fat: 1gMonounsaturated Fat: 5gTrans Fat: 0.5gCholesterol: 52mgSodium: 352mgPotassium: 167mgFiber: 2gSugar: 7gVitamin A: 401IUVitamin C: 1mgCalcium: 28mgIron: 2mg

-I sincerely hope you've enjoyed today's chocolate cherry bundt cake recipe as much as I've enjoyed bringing it to you!
+I sincerely hope you've enjoyed today's chocolate cherry Bundt cake recipe as much as I've enjoyed bringing it to you!

 Overhead photo of half of a chocolate bundt cake with fresh cherries and mint garnish.

 Thank you so much for visiting me today in my Kudos Kitchen.
-I hope you found something you'll love and that you'll come back and visit me often.
-There is always room for you around my table!
+I hope you found something you'll love and that you will come back and visit me often.
+Please know that there is always room for you around my kitchen table!

-Until we eat again, I hope you have a delicious day!!
+Until we eat again, I hope you have a delicious day!

 Custom Renee Signature